 Social Media Content Calendar

-Social media content calendars can serve as the roadmap for what your business plans to share in all marketing platforms.
+Social media content calendars can serve as a roadmap for what your business plans to share on all marketing platforms.
 A well-organized social media calendar can help define your posting frequency and the desired content to reach a specific audience and objective.

 What is a Social Media Content Calendar?